petermsouzajr/qa-shadow-report/README.md

 ### CI/CD

-This package is best suited for automated nightly runs, enabling teams to efficiently monitor project status and collaborate on test results every morning.
+This package is best suited for automated nightly runs where the daily report can help individual contributors or curious supervisors who need immediate and up-to-date insights.
+The weekly report is great for weekly meetings, providing a short-term summary of the previous week's test results.
+The monthly report offers a high-level overview, highlighting trends for QA managers or responsible parties to track long-term progress and performance.

 **Integrating Google Sheets Credentials with CI/CD:**